OWASP/NodeGoat/README.md

 ### Ways to Contribute

 Depending on your preference, you can contribute in various ways.
-Here are tasks planned for [upcoming release](https://github.com/OWASP/NodeGoat/issues/milestones).
+Here are tasks planned for [upcoming release](https://github.com/OWASP/NodeGoat/milestones).
-To begin, inform team about task you would like to contribute on, or send any other suggestions you may have using [NodeGoat Google Group](https://groups.google.com/forum/#!forum/nodegoat).
+To begin, inform team about task you would like to contribute on by opening an issue, sending a PR, or on [Gitter Chat](https://gitter.im/OWASP/NodeGoat)

 ### What is the Process
-1. Assign a task from [project task list](https://github.com/OWASP/NodeGoat/issues?milestone=2&state=open) to yourself.
+1. Assign a task from [project task list](https://github.com/OWASP/NodeGoat/issues?q=is%3Aopen) to yourself.
 2. Implement the changes in a fork.
 3. Once code is ready to commit, run command:
   ```